dietervdwes/ChemHelp/README.md

 Alt + W (or “EPR” button on the app window): Opens EPR in default web browser and maximizes the window.
 (Similar to clicking.)

+Alt + Shift + W: Saves the EPR to an Excel file in a folder "MRN_archives" which should be created in the root directory of ChemHelp.ahk (see EPR to Excel section below).

 Alt + V (or “Verified” button on the app window): Opens Staff Notes and enter the text: "Transcription Verified."

 Alt + /: Opens Staff Notes and enter the text: "Not scanned yet."